gorsuch/ansible-docker-role/README.md

 ansible-docker-role
 ===================

-An ansible playbook to provision docker hosts on Ubuntu Trusty.
+An ansible playbook to mutate and Ubuntu Trusty box into a  docker host.

 Includes a working Vagrant demo so you can see it in action.